kenyoni-software/godot-addons/README.md

 ### Changelog

+#### 2.1.0

+- Require Godot 4.2
+- Add more values to plugin.cfg

 #### 2.0.0

-Added an initial Git SHA load on opening the project.
+- Added an initial Git SHA load on opening the project.
-Removed `application/config/version`, there was no need that this was part of the addon.
+- Removed `application/config/version`, there was no need that this was part of the addon.
 The value can still be added manually.

 ---